afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/04-script4-wireguar-backup-auber-failover-automation-paris.md

 - Paris/Auber →  Nomad wireguard client (`10.177.104.102`) = [Ping OK](../assets/verifs/sprint4/ping-servers-paris-auber_pc-nomade-physical-IP-LAN.png)
 - Tokyo/NY →  Nomad wireguard client (`10.177.104.102`) = [Ping OK](../assets/verifs/sprint4/ping-clients-openvpn_pc-nomade-physical-IP-LAN.png)

+## 10. Troubleshooting

+Issues in this script are similar to issues from the previous script.
+They are related to routing issues, that can be resolved by adding routes, when a server/client doesn't known how to join a subnet, either on wireguard configuration, openvpn conf or directly in the routing table on console.